by Texas Homesteader

 Once my apple slices were sprinkled with the cinnamon sugar mixture I placed the dehydrator on a small table on our back porch and loaded the trays into it.

 The temperature dial was set to the highest setting available – 155 degrees.
-I rotated the trays after a couple of hours to help them dry evenly.
+I rotated the trays after a couple of hours to help the apple slices to dry evenly.

-The trays of apples dehydrated for about 14 hours.
+The trays of apples dehydrated in about 14 hours.
 But although the apple chips were completely dry they weren’t crunchy like my aunt’s were.

-I guess my dehydrator just didn’t get hot enough to crisp them.
+I guess my dehydrator just didn’t get hot enough to actually crisp them.
 Hummm, what to do….

 I moved the dehydrated slices to a couple of large baking trays and placed them in my oven.
-I turned the oven on preheat for only about 2 minutes to get the oven good & hot.
+I turned on the oven for only about 2 minutes to get the oven good & hot.

 RancherMan says these little apple chips are fully addictive.
 He loves to grab a handful to snack on during the day.
 I must agree with him, they ARE addictive, deliciously crunchy and sweet!

 And now that they’re dehydrated they take up very little space and no additional energy to store.
-I just placed them all into airtight containers.
+I just placed them all into airtight containers on my pantry shelf.

-Now I won’t be able to tell you how long they will store because my handsome man is eating them up quick!
+But I won’t be able to tell you how long these crispy cinnamon/sugar apple chips will store because my handsome RancherMan is eating them up quick!

 But I guess that’s what you hope for when you preserve the harvest… that the fruits of your labor will be eaten and enjoyed.
 Now that makes my heart happy!